 There has been interest in using glucocorticoids as adjunctive therapy to antibiotics in hospitalized patients with community-acquired pneumonia (CAP) in an attempt to reduce the inflammatory response, which is likely to contribute to the morbidity of the disease.
 There are conflicting data on this approach, but the largest randomized trial suggests a modest benefit.
 In the trial, which included 785 hospitalized adults with CAP, prednisone 50 mg daily for seven days shortened the time to clinical stability by approximately one day compared with placebo, without an increase in complications .
 In another randomized trial that included 120 patients in Spain with severe CAP and a high inflammatory response, there was less treatment failure among patients who received methylprednisolone 0.5 mg/kg every 12 hours for five days than in those who received placebo, but no difference in the rate of in-hospital mortality .
 Pending the results of a larger trial evaluating mortality rates in severe CAP, we do not favor the routine use of adjunctive glucocorticoids in adults with CAP.
 (See "Treatment of community-acquired pneumonia in adults who require hospitalization", section on 'Glucocorticoids'.)

 Prophylactic antibiotics do not benefit patients with acute liver failure (October 2014)

 The role of prophylactic antibiotics in the treatment of patients with acute liver failure is controversial.
-In a retrospective study of 1551 patients with acute liver failure, antimicrobial prophylaxis did not reduce the incidence of bloodstream infection or mortality .
-Our approach to antibiotic prophylaxis is to not give patients prophylactic antibiotics, but instead give antibiotics only if there is evidence of active infection, positive surveillance culture results, or clinical deterioration.
+In a retrospective study of 1551 patients with acute liver failure, antimicrobial prophylaxis was not associated with a lower incidence of bloodstream infection or death .
+Our approach to antibiotic prophylaxis is to give antibiotics only if there is evidence of active infection, positive surveillance culture results, or clinical deterioration.
 (See "Acute liver failure in adults: Management and prognosis", section on 'Infection surveillance and prevention'.)